-In certain circles, cigarette smoking has become rather unfashionable these days.
+In certain circles, cigarette smoking has become rather unfashionable.
 You can’t smoke at your work desk.
 You can’t smoke inside public buildings.
 You can’t smoke on planes (whoever thought that was a good idea?).
 What’s a smoker to do?

 Well, in recent years some cigarette smokers have switched to a more socially acceptable form of nicotine delivery – vaping.
 Vape devices heat a liquid nicotine cartridge, creating an inhalable vapor.
 It is claimed that the level of these toxins is much lower than in regular cigarettes.